RiftValleySoftware/RVS_Spinner/README.md

 If you include the product (in the "Build" subdirectory), you will need to import the module, by adding the following to the source files that will be accessing the spinner:

     import RVS_Spinner

+Note that Carthage may not sign the module, and you may have issues submitting it.

 Directly From GitHub
 -